Atomic B

-The one-hour-long work Atomic B for ensemble, live electronics and two video screens is connected to nuclear power issues and various histories that nuclear energy has accumulated since its birth.
+The 45-min-long work Atomic B for ensemble, live electronics and two video screens is connected to nuclear power issues and various histories that nuclear energy has accumulated since its birth.
 The work takes its starting point at Visaginas – an “atomic” town built in 1975 as part of a newly-constructed power plant in the Lithuanian territory of the former USSR.
 The town was designed to host the engineers, scientists and military personnel working in the power plant, and therefore it was considered a strategic and high-security zone.
 Taking post-soviet urbanistics and ecology as its starting point, the multimedia piece Atomic B explores the topic of nuclear power, unstable utopian ideas and their larger, societal impact.

 Visaginas was planned in the shape of a butterfly, consisting of four wings or sectors – standard urban-design decision for power plants across the USSR.
 Each of these sectors were supposed to house atomic power plant workers, most of whom were brought from other parts of the USSR.
 Because of this, Visaginas has a very mixed ethnic constitution, as well as a high concentration of engineers, scientists and other professionals.
 Though the town was to become a model urban settlement, the planned construction of the town was never finished; only two sectors of the town were ever-built and the butterfly structure remains half-complete.
 After the Lithuanian independence, the atomic plant was shut down due to ecological security concerns.
 As a consequence, during the last decade the city population has begun to shrink dramatically.
 This unresolvedness embedded in the town’s consciousness forms the main narrative arch in Atomic B.